 Planning a logistics or transport video

-If you’re considering logistics or transport video production in Melbourne, the most important step is to get clear on the purpose.
+If you are considering a video project for a logistics or transport organisation, the most important step is to get clear on the purpose.
 Recruitment, training, automation, and sales videos all require different approaches.
+The audience, filming conditions, and distribution plan should shape the production from the start.

-How do you film safely in warehouse and logistics environments?
+How do you film safely in Melbourne warehouse and logistics environments?

 We plan each shoot around site-specific safety requirements.
-This includes inductions, PPE, defined access areas, and coordination with supervisors to avoid disrupting operations.
+This includes inductions, PPE, defined access areas, and coordination with supervisors so filming can happen without disrupting operations.

-What types of logistics videos do organisations usually need?
+What types of videos do logistics and transport organisations usually need?

-Common projects include recruitment videos, training and onboarding videos, automation or process explainers, and trade show or sales support videos.
+Common projects include recruitment videos, training and onboarding videos, automation or process explainers, induction videos, and trade show or sales support videos.

 Can logistics videos be used for both internal and external audiences?

 Yes.
-Many logistics videos are designed to work across recruitment, internal communications, customer education, and sales support, depending on how they are planned.
+Many logistics videos are planned so they can support recruitment, internal communications, customer education, and sales conversations, depending on the brief.

 How long does a logistics video project usually take?

 Timelines vary based on access, approvals, and complexity.
-Most projects involve planning, a short filming window, and structured post-production to ensure accuracy.
+Most projects involve pre-production planning, a short filming window, and structured post-production to make sure the content is accurate and useful.

 Ryan Spanger is the founder and managing director of Dream Engine, a Melbourne-based video production company established in 2002.
 With more than two decades of experience, Ryan has helped leading Australian businesses, government departments, and non-profits communicate their message with clarity and impact through video.
 He’s known for his strategic approach, reliable process, and commitment to producing videos that deliver measurable results.